City status in the United Kingdom: 2021 bids for city status

 From June 2021, submissions for city status were invited to mark the Platinum Jubilee of Elizabeth II in 2022.
 Places submitting bids (some for a second or subsequent time) included Bangor (Northern Ireland), Bournemouth, Doncaster, Dunfermline, Dudley, Marazion, Middlesbrough, Milton Keynes, Reading, St Andrews and Wrexham.
 Bids were also accepted from overseas territories and crown dependencies for the first time.
 The competition closed on 8 December 2021 with 39 locations on the shortlist, and the winners were to be announced in June 2022.

 On 18 October 2021, the Prime Minister announced in Parliament that the Queen, in advance of the closing date, would accord city status to one of the applicants, Southend-on-Sea.
 This was in memory of Sir David Amess, the town's MP who was murdered three days earlier and had long pressed for the status.
 City status was officially granted by letters patent dated 26 January 2022.
 They were presented to Southend Borough Council by Charles, Prince of Wales, on 1 March 2022.

 An announcement on 20 May 2022 declared that eight new cities were to be created from the shortlist, with at least one in every UK country as well as in overseas locations.
 In England, Milton Keynes, Colchester and Doncaster were to be the recipients of the honour.
 Dunfermline, a previous royal capital of Scotland, was granted the privilege.
 Bangor in Northern Ireland was also a recipient, and the title in Wales was granted to Wrexham.
-Once these locations receive their letters patents later in 2022, this will increase the number of official mainland cities to 76, with 55 in England, eight in Scotland, seven in Wales, six in Northern Ireland.
+These awards increased the number of official mainland cities to 76, with 55 in England, eight in Scotland, seven in Wales, six in Northern Ireland.